-How to Write Faster: A Series on How to Finish a First Draft in 6 Weeks
+How to Write Faster: Writing Tips to Finish a First Draft in 6 Weeks

 Do you get nervous starting a book?
 Does it take you forever to write that book, and because of this, you eventually end up giving it up?
 Learning how to write faster will not only boost your writing productivity, but teach you ways to be a better writer that finishes projects in the process.

 Writing the first draft for any book is hard work, but it is also manageable.
+The amount of time it takes does not have to be daunting at all.

-In fact, it’s even possible to learn how to write faster and complete your book in six weeks!
+In fact, it’s even possible to learn how to write faster and complete your book in less time – six weeks, even!

-That’s my goal for my upcoming blog series, to teach you what I’ve learned about writing faster, and not only that, but show you why writer faster will make you a better writer as well.
+That’s my goal for my upcoming blog series, to teach you what I’ve learned about writing faster, and not only that, but show you why improving your writing speed will make you a better writer as well.

 How I Learned to Write Faster First Drafts

-When you sit down in front of that endless blank screen, does it look utterly, incredibly vast, like a white desert waiting to be filled?
+When you sit down in front of that endless blank page and think about your writing project, does it look utterly, incredibly vast, like a white desert waiting to be filled?
 Do you feel yourself wanting to stop before you even start, putting your book off for yet another day, because the idea of putting that many words on paper just feels too daunting?
+Do you find yourself going down that rabbit hole of “I’ll never be able to do this”?

 Maybe you are telling yourself, “One day I will start, that day will definitely come.”
-Does this give yourself a little vote of confidence, even though you have no idea when that day will actually happen.
+Doing this give yourself a little vote of confidence, even though you have no idea when that day will actually happen.

+Maybe you get distracted by something shiny on social media, and promise yourself the writing will come the next day, when you “feel it”.

+Maybe the “time of day” just feels wrong for writing.
+After all, it’s morning and you work better as a night owl.

 My first book took me three years, and that’s just the time it took to write one draft.
-Altogether, if you count the time from the inception of the idea, it took at least six.
+Altogether, if you count the time from the inception of the idea and the bits and pieces of poorly conducted planning, it took at least six.

 I dreamed of the idea for at least two years, wrote bits and pieces, put it aside, changed my mind on and off, forgot where the story was going in between months of inaction, made notes, lost notes, renamed the characters, redesigned the plot, made the story too short, then too long, and everything in between.
+I even paid for several fancy book-writing tools.
+Mostly, I was wasting time.

 By the end, I ended up with a 150K word behemoth and was so tired of looking at it that I couldn’t bring myself to write another draft.